-Plaster walls can often feel very fragile.
-They are walls that are made from plasterboards, and can not support a lot of weight.
+Plaster walls can often feel very fragile, unlike, say, brick walls.
+They are walls made from plasterboards and cannot support a lot of weight.
 This begs the question: can you hang a TV on your plaster walls?
-And if yes, how?
+If yes, how?

 The answer to that question is simple, yes!
 Hanging the TV to the wall would save you a lot of space and can make your room look tidier.
 You should definitely consider hanging the TV no matter what type of wall you have.